abhipec/HAnDS/src/HAnDS/README.md

 ## Wikipedia

 We used the September 2016 dump of Wikipedia (enwiki-20160920-pages-articles-multistream.xml.bz2) for the experiments reported in the paper.
 The details of the preprocessing steps are mentioned below, which can be used to pre-process any other Wikipedia dump.
-The POS tagged preprocessed Wikipedia dump (20160920) is available at: (ADD URL)
+The POS tagged preprocessed Wikipedia dump (20160920) is available at: [https://github.com/abhipec/HAnDS/tree/master/datasets](https://github.com/abhipec/HAnDS/tree/master/datasets).

 ### Preprocessing steps